hayan5644/discord-nitro-tool-/README.md

 7. Save the `links.txt` file.
 8. Run the `STICKER GENERATOR` file.
 9. Your newly added stickers will appear in the tool (note: you may need to restart your computer to see them, but efforts are underway to address this issue).
-### Features

-- Recently Used Stickers: The tool displays the recently used stickers at the top, making them easily accessible for quick reuse.

 Please note that the usage of this tool may not be in compliance with Discord's terms of service.
 Use it responsibly and at your own risk.